 You might think that you don’t have enough time to enter data into the tool.
 It was the same with me but instead, what I realized is that a task management tool saves my time by organizing tasks by priority and reminds me when necessary.

 It is a daunting task to hunt for a work management tool that not only has the features you require but also the one that your team accepts for the duration of the project.
 If you cannot decide between tools then you need to identify your needs, evaluate your costs, make a comparison and identify your approach based on your requirements.

 You have to decide if you want your team communication to be synchronous or asynchronous.
 For instance, if you want your team to communicate synchronously then you are better off with chat software where the other person is expected to answer immediately.
 But if you want the communication to be asynchronous then you must try out a task management tool.

-Or if you want an eagle-eye view of project progress by milestones then you need a tool that provides a feature like SmartTask’s Portfolios.
+Or if you want an eagle-eye view of project progress by milestones then you need a tool that provides a feature SmartTask’s Portfolios.